We all have a role to play in fighting invasive species

 Glossy buckthorn (photo by Calin Darabus)

-Buckthorn (glossy false, and European): These two invasive buckthorns are shrubs that were introduced to North America in late 1800s as ornamentals and were widely planted as windbreaks along farm fields.
+Buckthorn (glossy false and European): These two invasive buckthorns are shrubs that were introduced to North America in the late 1800s as ornamentals and were widely planted as windbreaks along farm fields.
 Both species occur in a wide variety of habitats and form dense thickets that shade out native plants.
 The plant produces large numbers of seeds in berry-like black fruits that germinate quickly and prevent the regeneration of native trees and shrubs.
 Common buckthorn is also a primary host of the non-native soybean aphid, which is a serious agricultural pest.

 Provinces/territories where this species is found: Alberta (European only), Saskatchewan (European only), Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, PEI